FMSoftCN/hybridos/README.md

 * A new and universal app framework for IoT devices and client apps.
-  The developers can write device app and client apps for Linux, Windows, macOS, Android, and iOS operating systems by using a set of extended HTML5 tags and JavaScript/CSS.
-You can even embed your HybridOS app directly in your webpages which are written in standard HTML5 by importing the HybridOS JavaScript and CSS library.
+  The developers can write device app and client apps for Linux, Windows, macOS, Android, and iOS operating systems by using a set of extended HTML5 tags and CSS 3.
+On low-end IoT devices, you use C++ as the script language of HVML, while you use JavaScript on high-end IoT devices and/or clients.

 Finally, the application programming languages of HybridOS will be reduced to two:
-JavaScript for apps and Python for services.
+JavaScript for apps and C/C++ for services.
 As a result, the development cost of an IoT application will be reduced greatly by using HybridOS.

 ### IoT-dedicated cloud computing services and security implementation